Does your company help or hinder employee productivity?

 - Tolerating Bad Bosses – Nothing saps productivity more than a bad boss.
 Companies without accountability, allow these individuals to destroy company energy and morale.

 - Non-Flexible Schedules – Once upon a time, we all worked 9-to-5.
 That was mostly due to the fact that we didn’t have the technology to support otherwise.
 Ensure your company is leveraging technology to give your employees flexibility in when, where, and how they do their work.

 - Skimping on Employee Compensation – If your employees are concerned that they are not making a fair wage, then their energy is not going to be fully on their work.
 Companies may save a “quick buck” now, but lose their best and most productive workers in the end.

-- Unclear Goals - Employees can only be productive if they know where the team is heading.
-Lack of vision and unclear company goals results in wasted effort, disorganization, and inefficiency in the workplace.
+- Unclear Goals – Employees can only be productive if they know where the team is heading.
+Lack of vision and unclear company goals result in wasted effort, disorganization, and inefficiency in the workplace.